 war of 1948 showed Zionism as “an aggressive, chauvinist movement” and the new State of Israel as “an expansionist power.”
 She was “angered by Jewish terrorism in Israel and appalled by Menachem Begin and the Irgun being treated as heroes in New York City.”

 She wrote in 1950, “The Zionists would like us to believe that there is no such thing as an Arab”, and that “they have also adapted the attitude that the State of Israel, unlike every other state on earth, is sacrosanct, and outside any criticism whatsoever.”
 She called Israel the U.S.’, “the 49th state of the Union” (prior to the adoption of Hawaii and Alaska), and described Israel as “the only nation in history to have been canonized at birth.”

 In 1950, Thompson addressed the idea of dual Israeli-American citizenship and effectively called it anti-American.
 She put two and two together and concluded that Zionism was a recipe for perpetual war.

 Thompson’s main biography is “American Cassandra” by Peter Kurth.
 To me, it seems Thompson was forced by truth and reality to remove her rose-colored glasses about Zionism.
 The psychology here is of interest.
 Here we have an individual who was conditioned and well rewarded for being a hack.
 She was also on the winning side of the ZOG wars.
 Thus, she thought herself a friggin’ genius.
 But apparently she had enough of a heart left that when she was awakened in 1945, she reacted as someone with a soul should.

-But it was all too late for the awakened Thompson, who fell into obscurity and whose work was scrubbed and relegated to the memory hole.
+But it was all too late for the awakened Thompson, who fell into obscurity.
+In typical fashion her work was scrubbed and relegated to the memory hole.